-In the opinion of Management, none of the loans outstanding to directors at December 31, 2019, involved more than a normal risk of collectability.
+In the opinion of Management, none of the loans outstanding to directors at December 31, 2020, involved more than a normal risk of collectability.

 The Association also has business relationships with certain other System entities.
 On October 8, 2018, the Association transitioned its technology services from AgVantis to Farm Credit Financial Partners, Inc. (FPI).
-The Association is not a shareholder of FPI.
-The Association paid \$10 in 2019, \$1,212 in 2018, and \$1,098 in 2017 to AgVantis for technology services including offboarding costs.
-The Association paid \$122 in 2019, \$126 in 2018, and \$149 in 2017 to Foundations for human resource services.
+The Association paid \$0 in 2020, \$10 in 2019, and \$1,212 in 2018 to AgVantis for technology services including offboarding costs.
+The Association paid \$126 in 2018 to Foundations for human resource services.

 During 2016, the Association entered into an operating lease agreement with Farm Credit Leasing Services (FCL) which is a wholly-owned subsidiary of CoBank, for the construction of a solar power system.
-During the construction of the solar equipment, the Association entered into an Interim Funding Agreement with FCL and paid interim funding interest expense of \$0 in 2019 and 2018, and \$2 in 2017.
 In December 2016, the solar equipment was placed into service and the lease agreement commenced with rental payments beginning in January 2017.
-The Association paid rental payments of \$30 to CoBank in 2019, 2018, and 2017.
+The Association paid rental payments of \$30 to CoBank in 2020, 2019, and 2018.
 Future rental payments associated with the above operating lease are detailed in Note 5, "Premises and Equipment".